roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  It was hard for all of them to get Derek out of their mind, because quite simply, he fit all three Cline women's taste to the letter.
 The women had much in common.
 Despite their success at bedding men, all three were single.
 None of them had found a man ready to put up with all of their bullshit, their demands, their sick, disgusting fetishes on a long term basis.
 And even though they got laid, they never seemed to find the man they wanted.
 All three loved the flesh of younger men.
 And Derek was a young man seemingly built for each of them.

  All three of them looked up as they saw the happy couple approach.
 Helena watched Jackie check her cleavage and hard nipples, making sure they were being properly displayed.
 Helena saw Jocelyn do the same.
 And Helena, despite her feeling otherwise, made sure her own expansive, mature, creamy cleavage was visible as well.
-Report_Story #2